 Thanks to my younger sister, who participates in Junior State of America (JSA), I get to wake up at an ungodly hour on Saturdays every couple of weeks to drive her to one of these events.
 This time around, it was a huge event held in downtown Sacramento, which meant I got to stay at the Hyatt Regency Sacramento.
-This is a Category 4 hotel that goes for 12,000 points per night.
-This is the same hotel Arnold Schwarzenegger stayed at during his tenure as the Governator, as opposed to actually living in Sacramento, which was apparently beneath him.

-Hyatt Regency Sacramento Exterior
+Hyatt Regency Sacramento rates

-Hyatt Regency Sacramento Exterior
+Hyatt Regency Sacramento location

-My older sister had her wedding at the Hyatt Regency Sacramento four years ago, so this was my second stay.
-At the time, the hotel was nice (though it hadn’t undergone a renovation) and the staff were friendly at every turn.
 Even when every single person with a key to the bridal suite kept leaving it in the room (and we’re talking half a dozen people), and security had to be called up to open the door every time, they were nice about it.
 Being the cynical person that I am, I figured the service must have deteriorated or that they were only on their best behavior because of the wedding.
 Not so.

 As soon as I walked in, I noticed a huge difference.
 The whole place looked much more sleek and there was a self-check-in area.
 There was nobody at the Diamond check-in, so I just walked up to the rep who was free.
-I believe his name was Adam and he was talkative and friendly, pointing out the renovation, asking if I had stayed here before, etc. He offered me my Diamond amenity (I took the points) and explained that I’d receive another 2,500 points since the club lounge was closed on weekends.
-I asked for late check-out, which was promptly granted.
-He then came around the counter to hand me my keys and direct me towards the elevator.
+I believe his name was Adam and he was talkative and friendly, pointing out the renovation, asking if I had stayed here before, etc.

-Hyatt Regency Sacramento Lobby
+Hyatt Regency Sacramento room

-The room was a huge improvement from the last time I was there.
-While I stayed with my sister in an Executive Suite, which was spacious, my cousin was staying in a standard room and it was just your run-of-mill hotel room – definitely a bit dated.
-The difference was definitely noticeable.
-The room itself was around 400 sqft.
+The room at the Hyatt Regency Sacramento was a huge improvement from the last time I was there.
+It was around 400 sqft.
 There was the bed with not one, not two, but six pillows.
 There was a nice work desk and a seating area.
 Under the desk was a coffee machine with coffee and tea provisions.

 One of my pet peeves about hotels is when they fail to install an outlet near the bed.
 Here, the outlet was installed in the side table, which was just perfect.
 When I tried to connect to wifi, I was offered a premium version for an extra fee (I think about $5), but I picked the regular speed, which worked just fine.
-I’m sure “premium” wifi will become the norm as more and more hotels begin offering “free” wifi.

 The window was on the small side and wouldn’t open all the way, but I had a great view of Capitol Park, so no complaints there.
 I could not get away from the glare, so the photos really don’t do it justice.

-The Bathroom
+The bathroom

 I loved the wood sliding doors that had been installed in the bathroom.
 The bathroom itself was clean and spacious.
 I like that hotels are now installing cabinets without doors.
 Most of the time the doors don’t open anyway and just make the whole unit look cheap, so this was much nicer in comparison.